Jackson’s Bay, 1874-1879: Resolutely Untamed

 Besides opportunities for agriculture and timber industries, recent gold rushes in the vicinity added a tantalising glow to advertising pamphlets written by government officials attempting to entice immigrants from the UK and continental Europe.

 Settlers trickled into Jackson’s Bay far more slowly than Bonar anticipated.
-He implored immigration minister Atkinson for more, but waited in vain for his 150 British families with agricultural backgrounds.
-He complained of “scarcely any immigrants for the settlement.”
+He waited in vain for his 150 British families with agricultural backgrounds and continued to complain about having “scarcely any immigrants for the settlement.”

-A month later, nine Polish families and at least one German family landed in Jackson’s Bay.
+A month later, eight Polish families and at least two German families landed in Jackson’s Bay.
 They had all arrived in Wellington aboard the lammershagen on 11 July 1875.
-The return of settlers presented to the 1879 commission listed those Poles as: Stobo, Shoplifski, Kempfeld, Jaques, Pritzki, Shamlifski, Tobian, Rosanoski and Donitz.
+The Return of Settlers presented to the 1879 commission listed the Poles as: Stobo, Shoplifski, Jaques, Pritzki, Shamlifski, Tobian, Rosanoski, and Donitz.
 (Corrections and variances of their names are on the accompanying list of polish settlers in jackson’s bay.)

 Bonar’s messages to Atkinson must not have been clear—or were ignored—because in March 1876 Atkinson used Westland’s “apparent inability to take more than a limited number” as his reason for not providing Bonar with immigrants.
-The immigration minister, however, “had reason to hope” that he could dispatch 400 adults there by the end of that year.25
+The immigration minister, however, said he had “had reason to hope” that he could dispatch 400 adults there by the end of that year.26

 Bonar said he was “quite willing” to take German families if there were none from the UK and suggested 30 families from the shakespeare be forwarded to Jackson’s Bay as “the German [sic] families already located are getting on very well.”